regru/i-sticky/README.md

 <a name="мigration-from-225-and-below"></a>
 ## Мigration from 2.2.5 and below

 Remove `position:relative` rule from all your sticky elements (position only with `-webkit-stiky` and `sticky`).
-Then recheck everything and ajust wrapper styles when needed.
+Then recheck everything and adjust wrapper styles when needed.

 <a name="license"></a>
 ## License